TaliaSeada/Ex2_OOP/README.md

 ### Class edgeToJson:
-This class is used to load an edge to Json file.
+This class is used to save an edge to Json file.

 ### Class Graph:
-This class represents a Directional Weighted Graph
+This class represents a Directional Weighted Graph, implementing the DirectedWeightedGraph algorithm.

 #### The parameters of the class:
 - __HashMap<Integer,NodeData> nodes__ : holds all the nodes of this graph